-Note: Pets are not permitted within the Raptor Centre, in the Flyway, or anywhere on the Wildlife Walkway.
-Service Animals may be restricted from Mountsberg programs that include live animals, such as the Bird of Prey show and horse-drawn wagon rides.
-Please contact the park in advance for details on how to make your visit accessible, at 905-878-5011, or e-mail firstname.lastname@example.org.
+Note: Pets are not permitted within the Raptor Centre building, in the netted presentations area, or anywhere on the raptor trail.
+Service Animals may be restricted from Mountsberg programs that include live animals, such as the bird of prey programs and horse-drawn wagon rides.
+Please contact the park in advance for details on how to make your visit accessible, at 905-878-5011 or e-mail email@example.com.

 Our Raptor ExperiencesRegister for an Experience

 Meet the birds and come nose-to-beak with our resident birds of prey.
 Click to follow the link to our Facebook page for a profile on each of our feathery friends.
 Stick around on our Facebook page and you’ll see a day in the life of a raptor.
 We post pictures, and videos of the raptors eating, learning, and sometimes having a bath in the sun!

 Enjoy a private 45-minute program with our expert Raptor Centre staff, who are pleased to give you a personalized introduction to the amazing world of birds of prey.
 Depending on the time of your program and your level of interest, you may get a behind the scenes peek at feeding, health-care, training, socialization, or a behind the scenes tour of the facility.
 Raptor Encounter guests will be given the opportunity to hold one of our native, non-releasable raptors and are invited to take their own photos of this fascinating experience!

 Looking for a way to wow your classroom or community/corporate event?
 Outreach raptor programs are customizable to meet your needs.
 Our raptors are always a hit with an audience!
 Not only is it a breathtaking experience to meet a live Red-tailed Hawk or Great Horned Owl, but our educational programs engage children and adults alike and help to foster an appreciation for wild habitats and wild creatures.